ibm-cloud-docs/vmwaresolutions/vsphere/vs_addingservers.md

    * If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on and enter the hostname prefix.
 8. In the **Details** section, review the estimated pricing, ensure that the account to be charged is correct, and review and accept the terms.
 Then, click **Add**.

-## Results after you add ESXi servers to VMware vSphere instances
+## Results after you add ESXi servers to Flexible instances
 {: #vs_addingservers-results}

 1. You might experience a slight delay on the console while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.